gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 Run the Notebook file using Gradient:

+ - In the Gradient GUI, create a Project with a name, e.g., Gradient Boosted Trees and AutoML
- - In the Gradient GUI, create a Notebook with the following settings:
+ - Within the project, create a Notebook with the following settings:
    - Name = Gradient Boosted Trees and AutoML (or any allowed name)
-   - Select a runtime = TensorFlow 2.4.1 [1]
+   - Don't select any of the boxes under Select a runtime
-   - Select a machine = C4 [2]
+   - Select a machine = C4 [1]
    - Public/private = set to preferred option
+   - Under Advanced options
-   - Under Advanced options, change the Workspace URL field from `https://github.com/gradient-ai/TF2.4.1.git` to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML` to point to this repository.
+     - Change the Workspace URL field from `https://github.com/gradient-ai/TensorFlow` to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML` to point to this repository.
 The other options can remain the same.
+     - Set the Container Name to `tensorflow/tensorflow:2.4.1-gpu-jupyter` [2,3]
+     - Set the Container command to `jupyter notebook --allow-root --ip=0.0.0.0 --no-browser --NotebookApp.trust_xheaders=True --NotebookApp.disable_check_xsrf=False --NotebookApp.allow_remote_access=True --NotebookApp.allow_origin='*'`
    - Start the Notebook
  - Once the Notebook has started, navigate to the `Notebook/` directory and click `automl_in_h2o.ipynb` to run the Notebook in the same way as from the Showcase